quynhnn-vn/graphql-Francovery-client/README.md

 # React & GraphQL Apollo Server: Francovery

-This project was created for foreigners who want to learn about France, especially about administrative divions.
+This project was created for foreigners who want to learn about France, especially about administrative divisions.
 This website includes the following functions:

 At homepage: